 As a woman, you know your body and you know when somethings wrong, but when should you see a doctor about it?
-Our Florida Hospital physicians are here to help answer that question.
+Our AdventHealth physicians are here to help answer that question.

 Screenings and When to See a Doctor